Second Italo-Ethiopian War: Public and international reaction

-Haile Selassie's resistance to the Italian invasion made him Time Man of the Year 1935.
+Haile Selassie's resistance to the Italian invasion made him Time Person of the Year 1935.

 Italy's military victory overshadowed concerns about the economy.
 Mussolini was at the height of his popularity in May 1936 with the proclamation of the Italian empire.
 His biographer, Renzo De Felice, called the war "Mussolini's masterpiece" as for a brief moment he had been able to create something resembling a national consensus both in favor of himself and his regime.
 When Badoglio returned to Italy, he received a snub, as Mussolini made certain that the honours bestowed on Badoglio received fell short of those granted to an Italian "national hero", in order to present the victory as an achievement of the Fascist system rather than as an achievement of the traditional Italian elites, of which Badoglio was a member.
 A sign of Mussolini's increased power and popularity after the war was his creation of a new military rank; First Marshal of the Italian Empire, to which he promoted both himself and King Victor Emmanuel III, thus putting the prime minister on a theoretical level of equality with the king.